emilyb7/HTML-templating-with-Google-Apps-Script/README.md

 This section provides a very brief explanation of Google Apps Script for those with little to no prior knowledge.

-Like macros in MS Excel, Google Apps Script (GAS) allows you to write scripts that can read, edit and manipulate your spreadsheets.
+Like macros in MS Excel, Google Apps Script (GAS) allows you to write scripts that can read, edit and manipulate your sheets.
 You can also do lots of other things with it, like read files from your Google Drive or send emails from your Gmail account.

-GAS is Javascript based and - if you're already familiar with Javascript - pretty easy to pick up.
+GAS is JavaScript based and - as long as you're already familiar with JavaScript - pretty easy to pick up.
 The syntax for interacting with your spreadsheet is similar to that for interacting with the DOM in vanilla Javascript.

 Instead of querying the DOM for HTML elements, you can access sheets, rows, columns and other ranges of data and their values.